VinayVemula-9295/Docker/01-Introduction/Installation/Installation.md

 ```
 In the above command ubuntu is the name of the user, you can change the username appropriately.

-NOTE: : Need to logout and login back for the changes to be reflected.
+**NOTE** : Need to logout and login back for the changes to be reflected.

 ### Docker is Installed, up and running